Raj Darbhanga: Palaces

 Darbhanga has several palaces that were built during the Darbhanga Raj era.
 They include Nargona Palace, which was constructed after the 1934 Nepal–Bihar earthquake and has since been donated to Lalit Narayan Mithila University, and Lakshmivilas Palace. which was severely damaged in the 1934 earthquake, rebuilt, and later donated to Kameshwar Singh Darbhanga Sanskrit University and Darbhanga Fort.

 Darbhanga Raj also had several palaces in other towns in India, including the Rajnagar Palace Complex at Rajnagar, in Madhubani District of Bihar, and Darbhanga House (currently the Loreto Convent Tara Hall school) at Kaithu, Shimla.

-Indian Independence Movement

-Lakshmeshwar Singh was one of the founders of the Indian National Congress (INC) in 1885.
-Raj Darbhanga was one of the major donors to the party despite the family maintaining its proximity to the British Raj.
-During British rule, the INCy wanted to hold their annual convention in Allahabad but they were denied permission by the Government to use any public place for this purpose.
-The Maharaja of Darbhanga bought an area and allowed Congress to hold their annual convention there.
-The annual convention of Congress of 1892 was held on 28 December on the grounds of Lowther Castle, purchased by the then Maharaja.
-The area was leased to the INC by the Maharaja to thwart any attempts by British officials to deny the party a place to hold their annual conventions.
-National flag hosting was done on the Darbhanga Kila gate by Mithila Student Union after 57 years in 2018.

-Mithila society and Maithili language

-The Raj Darbhanga royal family was looked upon as the embodiment of Mithila and the Maithili language by people in the region.
-The incumbent maharaja was hereditary head of Maithil Mahasabha, a writers' organisation, and they played a prominent role in the revival of the language and its literature.